OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 Its a Helicopter Landing Practice.
 It provides a great way to get familiar with helicopters in arma 3, explore a new terrain or just chill out while listening to some good tunes or your favorite podcast.

+## Why the rework?
+The original author provided this concept only for Malden and Livonia, but there are many other great Islands in ArmA3 that would provide a great stage for this scenario.
+Also noticed that the Global Mobilisation Helicopters havent been detected by the Virtual Vehicle Spawner, therefore I wanted to create a compatibility for them.

 ## How does it Works?

 You start the mission, walk to the laptop infront of you, select the helicopter from the menu, it will spawn right in front of the Laptop.